 We need these pockets of sunshine, these moments of levity where characters forget or allow us to forget we’re watching a horror movie.
 Because what happens to them ought to make The Exorcist’s Father Merrin tremble in his frocks.

 The meanest moment in the movie for me is when Bathsheba torments sweet and innocent Judy, Ed and Lorraine’s daughter – a position that winds up cursing her.
-(It’s here that Annabelle finally does that creepy head turn we were expecting, by my we’re not ready for it.)
+(It’s here that Annabelle finally does that creepy head turn we were expecting, but my we’re not ready for it.)

 It’s a sequence that exposes the moral dubiousness of the Warrens’ haunted museum.
 They feel it’s best to keep these haunted trinkets in their hands for safeguarding.
 But it’s also in the same damn house where Ed and Lorraine leave Judy and her grandmother to themselves while they travel and investigate other cases.
 The deadbolt locks on the door barely provide an illusion of safety to things far beyond the control of their human hands.